ropensci/roweb3/content/blog/2022-06-16-why-bother-writing-an-api-client/index.md

 Your package might be even more useful if it wraps not only one, but more web APIs, providing an unified interface to different data sources.
 Examples: [specieshindex](https://jessicatytam.github.io/specieshindex/), [spocc](https://docs.ropensci.org/spocc/), and [taxize](https://docs.ropensci.org/taxize).

-The [gh](https://gh.r-lib.org/) package only offers low level functions, that are used in for instance the incredibly useful [PR helpers in usethis](https://usethis.r-lib.org/articles/pr-functions.html).
-The [zbank](https://docs.ropensci.org/zbank/) package offers a low-level API that gives back the unparsed answer as a nested list with complete information, it also offers a high-level API that sends back parsed data.frames.

 ## Finding the right complexity/flexibility balance

 One of the most difficult aspect with API R packages (or any R package really, but even more so here) is to strike the right balance on the complexity/flexibility trade-off.
 In an attempt to simplify things, you might end up: